fernandolguevara/serialize-error/readme.md

-# is-error
+# serialize-error

-node library to check if the passed value is an error
+node library to serialize an javascript error instance